-Throughout long and hard winters summer is the one thing on our minds.
+Throughout the long and hard winter, summer is the one thing on our minds.
 I can’t wait to feel the sun on my skin — albeit cloaked in sunscreen — and feel the blood coming back to my extremities.
 Chances are your cat might be excited about summer, too.

 While outdoor threats to cats are year-round, cats have more dangerous exposure in the beautiful weather of summer, when owners can be tempted to let cats wander outside.
 (Catster recommends installing a catio instead.)
 With summer comes danger lurking around every corner, from UV rays to heatstroke and reptiles and insects that bite and sting, along with other animals

 carrying parasites.
 Let’s look at some of the biggest concerns.

 With warmer weather, your cat can start to shed a fluffy winter coat to a more manageable, lighter summer coat.
 This shedding might lead to hairballs or more dire concerns.
 Lynn Paolillo, certified feline master groomer and certified feline creative groomer of the National Cat Groomers Institute shares that cats can ingest upward of a third of the amount of hair they shed.
 This can lead to hairballs or vomiting, and even some dangerous blockages that require veterinary care.
 However, she adds that “regular combing, bathing and grooming removes the hair before it can be ingested, preventing hairballs or more severe issues.”